Libvirt¶

 2

-One can allocate huge pages at boot or runtime, but due to fragmentation there are no guarantees it works later.
+You can allocate huge pages at boot or runtime, but due to fragmentation there is no guarantee that it works later.
 The kernel documentation lists details on both ways.

-Feel free to add more mount points if you need different sized ones.
-An overview can be queried with:
+Add more mount points if you need different sized ones.
+Query an overview with hugeadm:

 Mount Point Options